Optimal portfolio under ratio-type periodic evaluation in stochastic factor models under convex trading constraints: Numerical Illustrations

+Finally, we conduct a numerical experiment to compare the induced optimal wealth processes under our ratio-type periodic evaluation and under the difference-type periodic evaluation in \cite{TZ23}.
+We consider the benchmark case $\gamma=1$ and $\kappa=0$.
+Then the ratio criterion reduces to the gross return over one evaluation period, $P_i=\frac{X_{T_i}}{X_{T_{i-1}}}.$ For the difference-type criterion, the performance variable is $D_i=X_{T_i}-X_{T_{i-1}}.$ We illustrate the simulated results along the same stock-price path starting from three different initial wealth levels.

+Under the ratio-type criterion, the objective function creates a stronger incentive for the wealth process to catch up when the wealth level is low.
+The optimal strategy induced by such an objective therefore exhibits a state-dependent risk-taking incentive: the lower the wealth level, the stronger the incentive to take risk in pursuit of wealth accumulation.
+Figure \ref{fig:numerical-wealth-criteria} illustrates that the state-dependent risk-taking incentive can effectively promote wealth growth when stock market conditions are favorable (e.g., when $S_{t}/S_{0}\geq 1$).
+However, when market conditions deteriorate (e.g., when $S_{t}/S_{0}< 1$), this same incentive can expose the investor to excessive risk, thereby impeding wealth accumulation.
+Consequently, the ratio-type criterion is more effective under favorable market conditions, as it encourages the investor to exploit growth opportunities.
+By contrast, when market conditions are unfavorable, the more conservative strategy induced by the difference-type criterion is better suited to limiting wealth losses, as illustrated in Figure \ref{fig:numerical-wealth-unfavorable}.

-\ \\ \textbf{Acknowledgements}: W. Wang is supported by the National Natural Science Foundation of China under no. 12171405 and no. 11661074.
-X. Yu is supported by the Hong Kong RGC General Research Fund (GRF) under grant no. 15304122 and grant no. 15306523.
+\ \\ \textbf{Acknowledgements}: W. Wang is supported by the National Natural Science Foundation of China under no. 12571508, no. 12171405, and no. 11661074, and the Natural Science Foundation of Fujian Province under no. 2024J01480.
+X. Yu is supported by the Hong Kong RGC General Research Fund (GRF) under grant no. 15304122 and grant no. 15306523 and by the Research Centre for Quantitative Finance at the Hong Kong Polytechnic University under grant no. P0042708.